Program Associate Visa Sponsorship Jobs in Alaska

 Which visa types are most common for program associate roles in Alaska?

-The H-1B is the most common visa for program associate roles that require a relevant bachelor's degree in a specialized field, such as public health, social work, or environmental science.
-J-1 exchange visitor visas appear in research and university settings.
+The H-1B visa is the most common visa for program associate roles that require a relevant bachelor's degree in a specialized field, such as public health, social work, or environmental science.
+J-1 visa exchange visitor visas appear in research and university settings.
 TN visas are an option for Canadian and Mexican nationals in qualifying professional categories that match the role's duties.

 Which cities in Alaska have the most program associate sponsorship jobs?